Abson-dev/Data4Decision/README.md

 # Methodology

 ## Multi-dimensional deprivation index
-The multi-dimensional deprivation index (MDDI) is a composite score of vulnerability or deprivation.
+The multi-dimensional deprivation index (MDDI, see [WFP](https://github.com/WFP-VAM/RAMResourcesScripts/blob/main/Indicators/Multidimensional-deprivation-index/MDDI-indicator.do)) is a composite score of vulnerability or deprivation.
 In this study, the six dimensions deemed critical for South Sudan refugees and the South Sudan host community are considered: food security, education, health, living standards (shelter and wash) and Safe.

 | Dimension     | Dimension Weight | Indicator                                                                                                                  | Indicator Weight |